 We pay $50 per essay upon publication.

-In order to be considered for the issue we’ll need to receive a first draft of your essay via Submittable by September 30, 2019.
+In order to be considered for the issue we’ll need to receive a complete first draft of your essay via Submittable by December 15, 2019.

 If you have any questions or concerns prior to submitting, please feel free to email ([email protected]).
 Please be aware that due to the high volume of submissions and few available publishing slots, we are very rarely able to accept an essay based on idea alone, and so as long as you have no particular concerns, there is no need to submit a traditional pitch.
 Also, before submitting, please check our archives to make sure we haven't covered the film you hope to write about within the last calendar year (we even have an alphabetized database of every film we've covered under the "Films" tab for extra convenience).

 We welcome unsolicited essay submissions of any length on any film or television related topic.
 However, before you submit your piece, we recommend that you visit our "About" page and browse our archives to get a sense of the sort of pieces we publish—longform works of thoughtful analysis on the relationship between movies and the business of being alive.